-Santiago Mostyn’s All Most Heaven is a photo/text journal of when he fell in with a group in the New York underground scene and, out of discussions at their shared houses and dumpster dinners, they developed an idea to build rafts and navigate them down the Mississippi.
+Santiago Mostyn’s All Most Heaven uses photography, video and text as a journal of when he fell in with a group in the New York underground scene and, out of discussions at their shared houses and dumpster dinners, they developed an idea to build rafts and navigate them down the Mississippi.
 The documentation of these trips is an intimate, intense celebration of those nomadic relationships.

-Third year photography student Catie Close will present work from her ongoing series, California Roll, somersaulting in the landscape as a return to the playful innocence of childhood.
+Third year photography student Catie Close presents work from her ongoing series, California Roll, somersaulting in the landscape as a return to the playful innocence of childhood.
 A representation of the hazy memories we can’t always grasp.

-Artist Naomi Frears is creating a new work confessing the incidents and thoughts that mortified her with shame and embarrassment as a teenager, but which as time passes, have faded to mild amusement.
+Artist Naomi Frears has created a new work confessing the incidents and thoughts that mortified her with shame and embarrassment as a teenager, but which as time passes, have faded to mild amusement.

-Housework (Press) are creating a riso print for the exhibition with a found photo of a young man cliff jumping, captured in a falling Icarus pose.
+Housework (Press) has created a riso print for the exhibition with a found photo of a young man cliff jumping, captured in a falling Icarus pose.

-James Loraine-Smith will sign write onto the gallery wall the fragment of Sappho’s poetry, translated by Anne Carson, that gives the exhibition its title.
+James Loraine-Smith has signpainted onto the gallery wall the fragment of Sappho’s poetry, translated by Anne Carson, that gives the exhibition its title.

-Writer and performer Callum Mitchell will create a library of novels that echo the themes of the exhibition; a space in the exhibition for discovering of other voices charting adolescence.
-He will also create new texts to be recorded and played back on cassette.
+Writer and performer Callum Mitchell has created a library of novels that echo the themes of the exhibition; a space in the exhibition for discovering of other voices charting adolescence.

 Lucy Willow presents At Sea Again, a memorial artwork to Jack Perry (02/11/90 – 19/08/06).
 The short film depicts the scattering of ashes off the coast of Cornwall on the tenth anniversary of his death.